 Once QuickBooks begins to feel stretched, larger platforms such as NetSuite and Microsoft Dynamics naturally enter the conversation.
 They signal maturity, stronger controls, and a more enterprise-oriented finance environment.
 For some companies, particularly those with broader operational complexity, those platforms may well be the right answer.

 But many SaaS finance teams discover that the decision is less straightforward than it appears.
-A larger ERP can expand the accounting platform, but it does not automatically resolve the data fragmentation happening across billing, CRM, SaaS metrics, and revenue logic.
+A larger ERP can expand the accounting platform, but it does not automatically resolve the data fragmentation happening across billing, Salesforce, SaaS metrics, and revenue logic.

 That means a company can commit to a major migration, absorb months of implementation work, and still find that some of its most important reporting depends on external logic and manual interpretation.